Where can you and your family get vaccinated?

 Children 6 months through age 8 may need one or two doses this year, depending on what doses they received last year.

 There are many places to get a flu vaccine: your doctor’s office and flu clinics at Kaiser, public health nursing clinics, senior centers, drugstores and grocery stores.
 For more information on flu clinics try:

 - Alameda County Public Health flu clinics will be posted on our Clinics page.
 No one will be turned away because of inability to pay.

 - Flu Shot Locator provides information on where to find flu clinics in your area (enter your zip code) or call 1-800-LUNGUSA

 - Kaiser Permanente Members or call 1-800-573-5811

 Who should check with their physician before getting a flu shot?

 - anyone with a severe allergy to eggs

-- anyone who has ever had an onset of Guillain-Barré Syndrome within 6 weeks after getting a flu shot
+- anyone who has ever had an onset of Guillain-Barré Syndrome within 6 weeks after getting a flu vaccine

-- anyone who has ever had a severe reaction to a flu shot
+- anyone who has ever had a severe reaction to a flu vaccine

 - anyone who is moderately to severely ill with a fever